 Volunteer Water Monitoring Program Overview

-A Three-Tiered Approach to Citizen Science
+A Three-Tiered Approach to Volunteer-Based Water Monitoring

-A Tiered Approach for Citizen-Based Monitoring of Wadeable Streams and Rivers outlines the DEEP Water Monitoring Group's three-tiered approach to supporting volunteer water quality monitoring in Connecticut.
+A Tiered Approach for Volunteer-Based Monitoring of Wadeable Streams and Rivers outlines the DEEP Water Monitoring Group's three-tiered approach to supporting volunteer water quality monitoring in Connecticut.
 The three-tiered approach allows for participation by volunteers having a wide range of skills and interest levels.

 The most basic level of volunteer monitoring is Tier 1 monitoring.
 Tier 1 programs typically entail volunteers contributing observational data such as photographs or written descriptions to document stream conditions.
 This information is particularly useful when reporting a suspected issue to DEEP, such as unusual water color or very low flow levels.
 Little to no training, equipment or commitment are needed to monitor at the Tier 1 level.